TiciaD/WeatherApp/pseudocode.md

 - INIT onSearch() ---> function to run when Search button is pressed (or when ENTER key is pressed), should perform GET request with user input data

-- INIT newWeather() ---> function to run when data retrieved from API, should display location, temperature and weather condition from weather object
+- INIT updateView() ---> function to run when data retrieved from API, should display location, temperature and weather condition from weather object

 - INIT isValid() ---> true/false function to check if user input zip code is a valid zip code